rubendal/Sm4sh-Calculator/README.md

 * Move angle can be inverted horizontally to visualize launching opponents to the left
 * X-axis can represent a surface to show traction and bouncing effects when no stage is selected
 * Add legal stage layout with platforms and blast zones with physics (Collision, traction along surfaces, bounce off a surface angle calculation)

-### To Do
-* Improve or find in-game Hitstun cancel frames formula
-* Improve distance calculation

 ## Move Search
 http://rubendal.github.io/Sm4sh-Calculator/movesearch.html